Wengsday/Document-manager/README.md

 No need, the tokens are hardcoded and access is programmatic.
 In a real life scenario, they would be hosted on a secrets.yaml or on the infra platform level, but for the sake of this exercise I've hardcoded the credentials.
 I could have put them in a .env file but ultimately since it's visible and hardcoded there anyway, it makes no difference.

+# How to use App

+Play around!

+The list of objects is empty because I cleared the bucket out after testing.
+But, create a new object on the tab and it will appear on your list.
+Press the arrow to delete it, and the download button to download.

+Please do not try to upload something weird like a .bat file.
+It will 100% break.

 # Why Frontend-Backend Architecture and not NextJS?